contextmap/contextmap/README.md

 }
 ```

 ##### Published REST API

 The published REST API is scanned at compile-time.
 The following annotations will identify a class as a published REST API:

 - @RestController (org.springframework.web.bind.annotation.RestController)
 - @Controller (org.springframework.stereotype.Controller)

 Any method included in such a class with one of the following annotations, is seen as a published endpoint

 - @GetMapping (org.springframework.web.bind.annotation.GetMapping)
 - @PostMappping (org.springframework.web.bind.annotation.PostMapping)
 - @PutMapping (org.springframework.web.bind.annotation.PutMapping)
 - @DeleteMapping (org.springframework.web.bind.annotation.DeleteMapping)
 - @PatchMapping (org.springframework.web.bind.annotation.PatchMapping)
 - @RequestMapping (org.springframework.web.bind.annotation.RequestMapping)

-The custom annotation `ContextApiProperty` can be used customize the documentation of a property.
+The custom annotation `@ContextApiProperty` can be used to customize the documentation of a property.

 For example:

 ```java
 public class OrderDto {
   ...